arista/reknow/README.md

 Entity id's must be strings, and they must be unique among all instances of a given Entity type.

 By default, if Reknow is generating the id, it will use a very simple counter to generate id's like "1", "2", etc.  The application can provide an alternate id generator (FIXME), which will be consulted whenever Reknow needs a new id.
-An application might use this to assign generate UUID's for instances, for example.

 #### Entity Properties